 Our primary business objective is to maximize long-term shareholder value through the monetization of our land-based assets.
 A key element of our strategy is to entitle and then develop large-scale mixed-use master planned residential and commercial/industrial real estate development projects to serve the growing populations of Southern and Central California.
 Our mixed-use master planned residential developments have been approved to collectively include up to 35,278 housing units, and more than 35 million square feet of commercial space.
-We have obtained entitlements on Mountain Village at Tejon Ranch, or MV, and have submitted the final tract maps to Kern County.
+We have obtained entitlements on Mountain Village at Tejon Ranch, or MV, and have submitted the final maps for the first phases, which includes the first two years of development, to Kern County.
 Over the next few years, it is possible that we will be engaged in continuous litigation defending the entitlements of our master planned developments.

 We are currently engaged in construction, commercial sales and leasing at our fully operational commercial/industrial center, the Tejon Ranch Commerce Center, or TRCC.
-All these efforts are supported by diverse revenue streams generated from other operations, including commercial/industrial real estate, farming, mineral resources, ranch operations, and our various joint ventures.
+All these efforts are supported by diverse revenue streams generated from other operations, including commercial/industrial real estate development, farming, mineral resources, ranch operations, and our various joint ventures.